mozilla-services/docs/source/howtos/run-sync-1.5.rst

 > About Firefox and click the logo 5 times.
 You should see a "debug menu enabled" notification.
 Go back to the main menu and you will see two options for a custom account server and a custom Sync server.
-Set the Sync server to the URL given above and then log in.
+Set the Sync server to the URL given above (in the format of "http://localhost:5000/token/1.0") and then log in.

 To configure Android Firefox 44 up to 78 to talk to your new Sync server, just set the "identity.sync.tokenserver.uri" exactly as above **before signing in to